radicallyopensecurity/password-training/course-outline/CourseOutline.md

 Authentication and password cracking
 ====================================
 ## Agenda
-What do you need know about password
+What do you need know about password?
-* How and Where are they stored?
+* How and where are they stored?
 * How are they used?
 * How they can be attack?